Skip to main contentArrow Right

 Fig: Custom Claims action in a Descope Flow

-If you’re using the Cognito Hosted UI, you should now automatically see an option to sign in with Descope:
+If you’re using the Cognito Hosted UI, should now see a Sign in with Descope option automatically:

 cognito hosted ui